muhammadtahakhan/panda-backoffice/README.md

 2.5) add use App\Traits\CreatedUpdatedBy; use Illuminate\Database\Eloquent\SoftDeletes; in models
 3) test api using postman
 ## For Frontend
-1) create page required feature
+1) create page for required feature
-2) create reducer slice (for state management)
+2) create reducer slice (for state management) and create api functions